How To Create The Best Sleepover Ever For Your Kids

 - 1/4 Cup Honey

 Add the cocoa, honey and yoghurt to a small mixing bowl, and stir until smooth and combined.
 Eat a sneaky spoonful of the yummy mixture before applying it to your face with your fingers.
 After 10-15 minutes, wipe the mixture off with a paper towel, before rinsing off any residue with water and patting your skin dry with a washcloth.

 Have A Pizza Party

-Set up a toppings station on the kitchen counter or table, where the kids can go to town with with DIY toppings on pre-made pizza bases.
+Set up a toppings station on the kitchen counter or table, where the kids can go to town with DIY toppings on pre-made pizza bases.
 Think tomato paste, grated mozzarella, pepperoni slices, mushrooms, olives and canned pineapple pieces.
-Or order pizza in for a less-mess option...the 1 Metre Pizzas from Crust (above) will get some "Wows" out of the kids, are big enough to fit three different toppings, and a fun way to feed grumbling tummies...make a game of it and get the kids to guess how long they are - the first one to guess right gets the first slice!
+For a less-mess option, you can order in - the metre-long pizzas from Crust (pictures above) will wow the kids, and are big enough to fit three different toppings so everyone is happy!

 Have A Film Fest

 As the kids start to wind down (or to get them to wind down!), pass the popcorn around, get the blankets out, and share the selection of movies you and your little one have selected - perhaps the kids could raise their hands to vote on one or two movies.

 Check out these Classic Movies to Re-Watch With Your Kids and these Newly-Released Movies That’ve Been Fast-Tracked to Streaming.
 We've also handpicked some of the best family flicks on Netflix and Disney+.

 Make A Midnight Feast